 Recognition of Prior Learning

-Professionally accredited qualifications and prior studies may be recognised for entry into this course.
+Professionally accredited qualifications and prior studies may be recognized for entry into this course.
 Please send an email to [email protected] for an individual assessment of your prior qualifications and experience.
 This email should contain information about your educational history and work experience that specifically pertain to the content and procedures covered in the Professional Certificate of Skin Cancer Medicine.
 Please include any applicable certificates and course outlines from previous education.
 The relevant Course Chair will make a determination on your application within two to three weeks.

 Module 1 – Suturing And Perfecting The Ellipse